Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 Realistic systems often require *fairness assumptions* to exclude unrealistic behaviors.
 Without fairness, model checking might report spurious counterexamples corresponding to executions that, while technically possible, would never occur in practice.
-For example: a scheduler that never schedules a particular process, or a communication protocol where messages are infinitely delayed.
+For example: a scheduler that never schedules a particular process, or a communication protocol in which messages are delayed indefinitely.
 Fairness constraints formalize the assumption that certain events occur infinitely often.

 === Why Fairness Matters